Adventech/sabbath-school-lessons/src/en/2023-01/04/teacher-comments.md

 “He can admit no rival in the soul, nor accept of partial service; but He desires only voluntary service, the willing surrender of the heart under the constraint of love.”—Ellen G. White, The Desire of Ages, p.
 487.

-1. What does the second quote mean by “voluntary service . . . under the constraint of love”?
+`What does the second quote mean by “voluntary service . . . under the constraint of love”?
 Why does God desire service from your class members only in this way?
-How might class members apply this principle to offerings?
+How might class members apply this principle to offerings?`

-2. How does love enable the student to keep the commandments (Eccles.
+`How does love enable the student to keep the commandments (Eccles.
 12:13) in a way that is acceptable to the Lord without quashing his or her freedom?
-How is the same principle applicable to his or her voluntary return of tithes and offerings?
+How is the same principle applicable to his or her voluntary return of tithes and offerings?`

 Prayers are “the freewill offerings of my mouth” (Ps.
 119:108); however, they must never cease to be uttered.

 What is the importance of always praying and giving offerings as acts of worship (Acts 10:4)?

+`Notes`